-What are they made from?
-1st Generation biofuels Sugary, starchy and oily plants that are also edible food sources. e.g. corn or rapeseed 2nd Generation biofuels Wastes or Woody and oily plants that are not edible food sources. e.g. grass or waste oil 3rd Generation biofuels Algae Are they economically viable yet?
+1st Generation biofuels 2nd Generation biofuels 3rd Generation biofuels What are they made from?
+Sugary, starchy and oily plants that are also edible food sources. e.g. corn or rapeseed Wastes or Woody and oily plants that are not edible food sources. e.g. grass or waste oil Are they economically viable yet?
 Yes In most cases, no. Especially not at scale.
-No So what's the problem?
+So what's the problem?
 Competition with food production Spikes in food prices Displacement of crops Deforestation Loss of biodiversity Displacement of local communities Carbon emissions from clearing forests, soil erosion, fertiliser use and transport of feedstocks Conversion of woody plants to bioethanol is complex and too expensive.
-Collection of used cooking oil is difficult and costly as it is sparsely and widely distributed throughout homes and restaurants Requires large amounts of water, nitrogen and phosphorus to grow.
-More GHG emitted making the fertilisers needed than GHG saved by not using fossil fuels
+Collection of used cooking oil is difficult and costly as it is sparsely and widely distributed throughout homes and restaurants